Permanent Makeup Cosmetic Tattooing

 - Do not dye, curl or perm lashes for 2 weeks after the procedure

-- Do not use mascara until outer healing is healed.
+- Do not use mascara until outer healing is completed.
 This may take 3-5 days.

 - Lubricating refresher drops can be used to relieve swollen, dry and irritated eyes.